-One afternoon in late June I received a phone call from channel 20 inviting me to talk about my op-ed at Globes that morning about the rift between Jewish and Israeli as the constitutive chasm of Israeli politics.
+One afternoon in late June, I received a phone call from Channel 20 inviting me to talk about my op-ed in Globes that morning on the question of a Jewish state versus an Israeli state as the fundamental fault line of Israeli politics.
 I came straight from the university, wearing a long dress with short sleeves.
-The interviewer was Naveh Dromi – in her 5 o’clock politics talk show – a common panelist representing the pro-Bibi publicist on Meet the Press and Haaretz.
-As I sat in the studio besides her and another interviewer from Forum Kohelet, a producer came in and asked me to put on a long-sleeved jacket.
-I was amazed, took the jacket as she left.
-Dromi was even more shocked than me: “I am furious” she told me “I think you should not put it on, this is a religious coercion.”
+The interviewer was Naveh Dromi on her evening talk show on politics.
+She was a regular panelist as a pro-Bibi publicist on Meet the Press and her op-eds appeared in Haaretz.
+As I sat in the studio besides her and another interviewer from Forum Kohelet, a producer entered and asked me to put on a long-sleeved jacket.
+I was shocked, but took the jacket.
+Dromi was even more shocked.
+“I’m furious,” she told me.
+“I think you shouldn’t put it on; this is religious coercion.”
 I took it off.
-Another producer came in and said that they are sorry but they cannot afford a sleeveless dress as the owner is a religious man and they are afraid to receive a complaint.
-I wore the jacket but Dromi was shocked and could not speak.
-I talked for 10 minutes about my thesis and left the building.
-No, there are no official instructions or dress code.
-This is a classic Gramsci hegemony, where the actors play along the rules and values of the hegemon without him having to coerce them to.
-This was not the only such incident, as Haaretz report revealed.
-As it turned out, there is a ‘modesty officer’ as the channel 20 workers’ call her, named Lerner, and Brod, the speaker of Chabad, the religious organization, is the chief executive in all religious matters which concern channel 20.
-This reveals the owner of channel 20: Yitchak Michashvili, the son of tycoon Michael Mirashvili who started off in the gambling business in St. Petersburg later heavily involved with the gas industry in Israel.
-Mirashvili is a chief contributor to Drey of Shas, and was investigated at the police for giving 600.000 sequels to Yaffa Drey’s NGOs, but also funded the campaigns of Elkin, Edelstein and other religious-right politicians.
-He particularly invests in Jewish-related organizations like his Meromim fund.
-The religiosity of channel 20 was one of the reasons why the founding editor, Moti Schklar ex-IPB CEO left the channel after a condemning report on president Rivlin was published against his judgement.
-Before the news license was given, channel 20 went on a struggle and Mirashvili announced that should the news program not be authorized, the channel would be closed down.
-Netanyahu appointed Yoav Kish of the Likud to lead a quick change of the law, to lay off the burden of all the vocational channels, channel 20 included.
-Indeed, all vocational channels were annihilated so the restrictions of vocational channels would not apply to channel20.
-But after two weeks the news program of channel 20 presented 1.4% of rating.
-In terms of the channel itself, there was not enough professional staff to produce a proper news program.
-There was a limited number of workers.
-Most of them performed several roles each like being both an editor, reporter and photographer.
-Essentially, it was a ‘talking heads’ program and not a news production.
+Another producer came in and said they were sorry but couldn’t allow a sleeveless dress because the channel’s owner is a religious man and they were afraid he’d complain.
+I put on the jacket, but Dromi remained speechless, in shock.
+I talked for ten minutes about my thesis and left the building.
+No, there were no official instructions or dress code.
+This was a classic example of “Gramsci hegemony,” where the actors play according to the rules and values of the hegemon without being coerced to do so.
+This was not the only such incident, a report in Haaretz revealed.
+As it turned out, there was someone named Lerner at Channel 20 whom the employees referred to as the “modesty officer.”
+Menachem Brod, a Chabad rabbi and spokesperson, was the chief executive in all religious matters pertaining to Channel 20.
+The channel’s owner was Yitzhak Mirilashvili, the son of tycoon Michael Mirilashvili, who started in the gambling business in St. Petersburg and later became heavily involved in the gas industry in Israel.
+Mirilashvili was a chief contributor to Aryeh Deri and was investigated by the police for giving 600,000 shekels to Yaffa Deri’s NGOs, but also funded the campaigns of Ze’ev Elkin, Yuli Edelstein and other religious-right politicians.
+He particularly invested in Jewish-related organizations like his Meromim Foundation.
+The religiosity of Channel 20 was one of the reasons why the founding editor, Moti Schklar, left the channel.
+Before the news license was granted, Mirilashvili announced that if the request was denied he would shut down the channel.
+Netanyahu appointed Likud MK Yoav Kish to quickly amend the law to lift the restrictions on such channels.
+But after two weeks, Channel 20’s news program received ratings of only 1.4%.
+In terms of the channel itself, the professional staff was too small to produce a proper news program and most of the employees performed multiple roles, such as editor, reporter and photographer.
+Essentially, it was a “talking heads” program and not a news production.